Mohammadjamiu/tahugo_updated/content/how-to-tech/how-to-use-vite-with-react.md

 ## How do I use Vite for React app?

 Here are the steps to follow to create a React app with Vite from scratch -

 > **Pre-requisite:**
 >
 > Make sure to have node installed on your machine.
 >
-> To see if you have node install, use the command `node -v` in your terminal to know the version of know you have.
+> To see if you have node install, use the command `node -v` in your terminal to know the version of node that you have.
 >
-> If you dont have node install, you can to their website and [install](https://nodejs.org/en/) on your machine - it is that straight forward.
+> If you dont have node install, you can go to their website and [install](https://nodejs.org/en/) it on your machine - it is that straight forward.

 1. Create a folder and name it whatever you want – in this example, **vite_react** is used as the name of the folder.